London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 One of central London's most famous roads, Tottenham Court Road spans all the way from Euston Road to St Giles Circus, as it swooshes past Fitzrovia and lands on the edge of

 Soho.
-It couldn't be more central to London's bustling heart, with famous night clubs, chilled bars, music venues, West-End theatres and iconic landmarks just moments away in all directions.
+It couldn't be more central to London's bustling heart, with famous nightclubs, chilled bars, music venues, West-End theatres and iconic landmarks just moments away in all directions.
 Regardless of what pulls you here, it's safe to say you won't get bored.

 Farringdon

-Farringdon is another brilliant central London location, with several hot spots on your doorstep (think the Barbican, British Museum, and St. Pauls Cathedral), but also good links in all directions!
+Farringdon is another brilliant central London location, with several hot spots on your doorstep (think the Barbican, British Museum, and St. Paul's Cathedral), but also good links in all directions!
 You can easily stroll or take the tube West into Covent Garden and Soho, or just hang out in cool Clerkenwell or nearby Shoreditch.

 Originally an old-fashioned

 A Victorian pub on the edge of Smithfield Market that has reinvented itself as a gastro-pub, with six luxury rooms upstairs.
-Not only are the rooms extremely comfortable and well-equipped, they are also locally themed, with St Bart’s and the Market Suite on the first floor, Charterhouse and St Paul’s on the second and Smithfield and Barbican at the top.
-There’s a butchery theme too throughout – look out for the lengths of butcher’s chain mail used as an alternative lamp shade.
+Not only are the rooms extremely comfortable and well-equipped, they're also locally themed, with St Bart’s and the Market Suite on the first floor, Charterhouse and St Paul’s on the second and Smithfield and Barbican at the top.
+There’s a butchery theme throughout – look out for the lengths of butcher’s chain mail used as an alternative lamp shade.

 Liverpool Street